 The transfer of information by all stakeholders

 Your social networks and those of your speakers and sponsors represent a lot of potential visibility - still interested in sponsoring!
-If you have a blog or a company intranet, don't hesitate to communicate all relevant information (what interest for your participants to attend your virtual/hybrid event? - when to attend, where to register, which themes are addressed, which speakers?).
+If you have a blog or a company intranet, make sure to communicate all relevant information (Things of interest to your participants in order to attend your virtual/hybrid event - when to attend, where to register, which themes are addressed, which speakers?).

-You will also need to take advantage of the notoriety of your external stakeholders: the more your sponsors or speakers are known, the stronger the exposure of your event will be and the more effective the co-branding will be.
+You will also need to take advantage of the notoriety of your external stakeholders: the more well-known your sponsors or speakers are, the stronger the exposure of your event will be and the more effective the co-branding will be.

 Start by fine-tuning the description of your event announcement communication on social networks: visual (ask your graphic designer or use software such as Adobe Illustrator or Canva, Figma...).

 Then write a description that should be in keeping with the tone of your company, while making the reader want to know more.
 We recommend that you write your text using the AIDA structure, which is well known in marketing:

 - The A for Attention - capture your reader's attention in the first few lines (often by talking about a recurring problem they may encounter)